 When the engine starts, the parking lamps will turn on and remain on as long as the engine is running.
-The vehicle's doors will be locked and the climate control system may come on.
+The doors will be locked and the climate control system may come on.

 The engine will continue to run for 15 minutes.
-After 30 seconds, repeat the steps for a 15-minute time extension.
+After 30 seconds, repeat the steps if a 15-minute extension is desired.
 Remote start can be extended only once.